cloudinary-developers/build-a-mini-netflix/React/setup-root-route.md

 # Set up Root route

-In order to see how your app works, you need to set up some routes.
+In order to see how your app works with these components, you need to set up some routes.

 Open up your `src/index.js`.
 You'll define the routes here.